nicolelun/my-portfolio/_art-portfolio/window/window.md

   class: half
 ---

 The real and the fake comingle in this site-specific video installation.
-Originally inspired by the book _A Hologram for the King_, it explores the relationship between allure and illusion&mdash;the tension between promise and fantasy.
+Originally inspired by the book _A Hologram for the King_, it explores the relationship between allure and illusion&mdash;promise and fantasy.